U.S. cites 'anti-Israel bias' in decision to leave UNESCO

 The decision comes as the U.N.
 Educational, Scientific and Cultural Organization is voting to choose a new director this week, in tense balloting overshadowed by the agency's funding troubles and divisions over Palestinian membership.

-U.S. officials said Secretary of State Rex Tillerson made the decision and that it was not discussed with other countries but an internal U.S. government deliberation.
+U.S. officials said that Secretary of State Rex Tillerson made the decision and that it was not discussed with other countries but was an internal U.S. government deliberation.

 The officials, who were not authorized to be publicly named discussing the issue, said U.S. is notably angry over UNESCO resolutions denying Jewish connections to holy sites and references to Israel as an occupying power.